Telepresence in performance training and Performing Arts

 • Dr Tom Gorman, Senior Lecturer in Theatre, Coventry University.

-• Dr Tiina Syrja, Senior Lecturer in Acting, COMS, University of Tampere.
+• Dr Tiina Syrja, Senior Lecturer in Theatre, COMS, University of Tampere.

 • Dr Mikko Kanninen, Senior Lecturer in Theatre, COMS, University of Tampere.